matthewcobb/once-collective/index.md

 > **Concept films are short, sharable videos that encapsulate an organisation, mission or idea.**

-### **A new type of organisation for the future we need.**

-**We are a trust network of purpose driven freelancers that share everything.**

-* needs and opportunities
-* networks and experience
-* goals and ambitions
-* talents and skills
-* knowledge and ideas
-* our stories and our selves

 ### We use video to condense broad organisations, brands or ideas into digestible, interactive concepts.

 ##### We know branding for audiences, marketing strategy, film production, photography, motion graphics and VFX.